robinrojh/tp/docs/UserGuide.md

 ### Using the UI

-In order to use our program, you need to type your commands into the command box as shown in the above image.
+To use our program, you need to type your commands into the command box as shown in the above image.
 After typing, press enter: if the correct format is entered, it will execute the command, or else it will guide you in rectifying the error.